Robohuskie2574/Robohuskie2574.github.io/_pages/Season23.md

 permalink: /2023/
 image: chargeuplogo.png
 ---
-The 2023 season has been announced.
+The 2023 season is over.
 The theme is Charged Up.
 The robot has to place miniature traffic cones and inflatable cubes in various places in the arena.
 For more information, go to the [FIRST's info page](https://www.firstinspires.org/robotics/frc/game-and-season)